uairhahs/display-cycler-for-kde/Readme.md

 This tool allows you to quickly switch between three different display display configurations (single monitor internel only, single monitor external only, extended display with external dispaly centered above internal) in KDE Plasma environments.

+## Dependancies

+- rofi
+- libkscreen
+- GeistMono Nerd Font (or any other preferred font, update in airhahs-display-cycler.sh if needed)

 ## Installation

 ```bash